mstemm/labs/security/falco/README.md

    18:38:43.364877988: Warning Unauthorized process (ls ) running in (604aa46610dd)
    ```

 Success!
-The first notice entry, you were already expecting by the rule in the exercise above, second entry shows that Falco has recognized an alien process and is firing a warning.
+The first notice entry, you were already expecting by the rule in the exercise above, second entry shows that Falco has recognized an unexpected process and is firing a warning.

 You should probably comment out this rule before proceeding to the next exercises to get a cleaner output.

 # <a name="port"></a> Unauthorized port

-Similar to the previous exercise, if your container is opening a port that does not correlate to its service template, that's
+Similar to the previous exercise, if your container is opening a port that does not correlate to its service template, that's probably
 something that should be checked.

-this time, you can create a macro that contains your regular port numbers, so the rules you create later are shorter and easier to read:
+this time, you can create a macro that contains your expected port numbers, so the rules you create later are shorter and easier to read:

    ```
    - macro: nginx_ports